 Other scanners define the quality by stating the equivalent megapixels.
 As with the Kodak Slide N Scan, it states the images are equivalent to photos taken with a 22 MP digital camera.
 That lets you know the level of image quality you can expect in the final image.

-The Plustek OpticFilm scanners also need a computer to function.
-But again, the companion software gives you more control and basic editing tools.
-You need to connect the scanner and the computer using a USB cable.
+It depends which type you buy.
+The Plustek OpticFilm scanners all need a computer or laptop, which means installing the software and drivers first.
+That is more setup.
+But the companion software is also what gives you the exposure, dynamic range, and dust-removal control the cheaper scanners cannot match.
+You connect the scanner and the computer using a USB cable.

 The scanners with a built-in LCD screen work with or without a computer.
 They have a built-in card reader.
 You can save the images to the SD card without a computer.